elliotstokes/calendar-intent/README.md

 calendar-intent
 ===============

-Opens up an intent to create a calendar event
+Intents for Cordova integration with android calendar

+Will open a calendar up on a specific day or will open up the create event for a calendar.

 installation